Wager Layer Analysis

 Fees & Trading Terms

-Kalshi's fee structure is among the more transparent in the US prediction market sector.
-The probability-weighted formula means that trading near-certain outcomes is cheap, while trading close to 50/50 markets carries the highest per-contract fee.
-For context, a sportsbook vig on an equivalent 50/50 market typically runs 4.5–10%, making Kalshi's effective 1.75% taker fee materially lower.
-The absence of settlement fees and ACH transfer fees further reduces the friction of entry and exit.
-The 2% debit card processing fee is an outlier that effectively penalises users who cannot or do not use bank transfers.
+Kalshi's fee structure is among the most transparent in US-regulated prediction markets.
+The probability-weighted formula means trading near-certain outcomes is cheap while 50/50 markets carry the highest per-contract fee.
+A sportsbook vig on an equivalent 50/50 market typically runs 4.5–10% — Kalshi's ~1.75% taker fee is materially lower.
+No settlement fee and no ACH transfer fee reduces friction significantly.
+The 2% debit card fee is the outlier that penalises users who cannot use bank transfers.

 Settlement Framework